-To answer RQ1 (Canonical literature), we analyzed co-citation relationships, limiting our analysis to around 100 of the most frequently cited references, which is common practice in the literature (Uthman et al. 2013).
-We used the most proximate threshold of 80 citations per reference, yielding 101 most cited references.
+To answer RQ1 (Canonical literature), we analyze co-citation relationships, limiting our analysis to around 100 of the most frequently cited references, which is common practice in the literature (Uthman et al. 2013).
+We use the most proximate threshold of 80 citations per reference, yielding 101 most cited references.

-To answer RQ2 (Thematic evolution), we analyzed co-occurrence relationships based on frequent keywords.
-To analyze the field’s temporal evolution, we divided the dataset into four periods: 2005–2009 (inception); 2010–2014 (emergence); 2015–2019 (consolidation); and 2020–2023 (maturation), following standard practice in the literature (Fils and van Eck 2018; Liu et al. 2025).
+To answer RQ2 (Thematic evolution), we analyze co-occurrence relationships based on frequent keywords.
+To analyze the field’s temporal evolution, we divide the dataset into four periods: 2005–2009 (inception); 2010–2014 (emergence); 2015–2019 (consolidation); and 2020–2023 (maturation), following standard practice in the literature (Fils and van Eck 2018; Liu et al. 2025).
 Consistent with similar research in the field, we acknowledge that these descriptors are temporary heuristics, and we expect research to continue to mature and evolve in the coming years.
 The analysis for each period uses the common threshold of terms appearing more than 15 times in the keyword fields (van Eck and Waltman 2017).

-To answer RQ3 (Methods evolution), we conducted a temporal-historical bibliometric analysis (Walter and Ophir 2024) to investigate the evolution of methods.
-Adapting this approach to SMSM scholarship, we compiled a list of keywords related to eleven categories of research methods.
-We then used analytical tools in R to perform automated detection of these keywords from the abstracts, keywords, and keywords plus fields in the dataset.
-We then analyzed the share of studies in each category by year.
+To answer RQ3 (Methods evolution), we conduct a temporal-historical bibliometric analysis (Walter and Ophir 2024) to investigate the evolution of methods.
+Adapting this approach to SMSM scholarship, we compile a list of keywords related to eleven categories of research methods.
+We then use analytical tools in R to perform automated detection of these keywords from the abstracts, keywords, and keywords plus fields in the dataset.
+We then analyze the share of studies in each category by year.

-Instead of relying on scholars’ subjective judgment, our analytical approach facilitates a systematic assessment of our research questions, using documented methods to allow for robust identification of changes in the scholarly landscape over time (Colavizza et al. 2021; Shoshan and Oser 2025).
+Instead of relying on scholars’ subjective judgment, our analytical approach facilitates a systematic assessment of our research questions, using documented methods to allow for the robust identification of changes in the scholarly landscape over time (Colavizza et al. 2021; Shoshan and Oser 2025).
 These methods are commonly used in the natural sciences but have only recently been applied in social science research (Chipunza and Ntsalaze 2025; Fontanella et al. 2024; Han et al. 2024).

 The Supplemental Materials include additional information on data and methods.
 The replication files are available on Harvard Dataverse [doi to be added upon publication], including the replication protocols in VOSViewer (version 1.6.20), and analytical code in R (version 4.4.2).